purescript/spago/README.md

 # which will only contain the `package` section.
 workspace:

-  # The package_set field defines where to fetch the package set from.
+  # The packageSet field defines where to fetch the package set from.
   # It's optional - not defining this field will make Spago use the
   # Registry solver instead, to come up with a build plan.
-  package_set:
+  packageSet:
     # It could either be a pointer to the official registry sets that
     # live at https://github.com/purescript/registry/tree/main/package-sets
     registry: 11.10.0